luxonis/depthai-experiments/people-tracker/README.md

 # People tracker

-This application is our modification of the PyImageSearch People Counter Tutorial to run on megaAI/DepthAI.
-From the original source code, we've taken a `CentroidTracker` class (which is located inside `modules.py` file), with all the great explanations of what it does and how.

-Please see here for PyImageSearch original (and excellent) tutorial: https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

----

 This application counts how many people went upwards / downwards / leftwards / rightwards in the video stream, allowing you to receive an information about how many people went into a room or went through a corridor.